 The Master Cleanse Review - Does This Detox System Work?
-Are minimal results and side effects deal breakers?

 I need to make a confession.
 I was obsessed with researching The Master Cleanse.
 We dug deep into the side effects, ingredients, clinical research and customer-service quality.
 Additionally, we examined hundreds of user comments and reviews.
 Then, we summarized and condensed to give you the info you need.

 To begin with, The Master Cleanse is a homemade detox drink.
 The ingredients include water, cayenne pepper, maple syrup and lemon juice.
 You’ll drink the concoction for 10 consecutive days.
 Supposedly, it boosts energy levels, reduces cravings and removes toxins.
 You cannot eat any solid foods during this time period.
 However, an herbal laxative tea is encouraged.

 The Master Cleanse has been around for years, and it started with a book by Stanley Burroughs.
 Peter Glickman also released a text on this diet method.
 Both of which are available online.
 We found some positive customer comments and it’s relatively inexpensive, but read on…

 Minimal Results – “Losing on The Master Cleanse?”

 One issue we have is with minimal results.
 “The weight that is lost is mostly intestinal bulk, and it may come back once The Master Cleanse is completed.
 Especially if you resume your regular diet plan,” reports our Research Editor.

 One dieter stated, “Tried The Master Cleanse for 10 days.
 It is awful to say the very least.
 You are starving.
 Not to mention, when it’s all over, you will gain the pounds back.”

 Then again, a different person posted, “The Master Cleanse will help you drop some pounds.
 I lost about five.
 However, some of it is just stool weight.”